-Gd.hw.1 a document handwritten in pencil by Murshida Sherifa Goodenough, possibly from the radio address or in preparation for it.
+Gd.hw.1 = a document handwritten in pencil by Murshida Sherifa Goodenough, possibly from the radio address or in preparation for it.
 Later, editorial changes were made in this document as indicated in the footnotes by "(Gd.hw.1)Gd.ed."

-Gd.hw.2 a document handwritten in ink by Gd., with editorial changes from Gd.hw.1, apparently as a preparation for the Hq.st., which follows it an early typewritten copy, rather poorly typed, of unknown origin, er.tp. mostly following Gd.hw.1 and reflecting much of the editing on that document.

-a stencilled copy made at Headquarters, Geneva, for distribution to Hq.st.
-Sufi Centres as part of the Gatheka (see List and Glossary) series, closely following Gd.hw.2.
+Gd.hw.2 = a document handwritten in ink by Gd., with editorial changes from Gd.hw.1, apparently as a preparation for the Hq.st., which follows it closely. er.tp. = an early typewritten copy, rather poorly typed, of unknown origin, mostly following Gd.hw.1 and reflecting much of the editing on that document.
+Hq.st. = a stencilled copy made at Headquarters, Geneva, for distribution to Sufi Centres as part of the Gatheka (see List and Glossary) series, closely following Gd.hw.2.

-- Gd.hw.2: "Gatheka." in the upper left-hand corner Gd.hw.2: "Paris" and then below "(given from the Tour Eiffel)" (see List); later, after the parentheses, "1922" written, apparently in error; er.tp.: "March 1924 (?)" written in pencil at top in an unknown hw., and the note at the end of Gd.hw.1 (see footnote 41) typed at the percentage of the the top; Hq.st.: "GATHEKA." at the center on top, then below to the right "Number 35.", followed by the Sufi Invocation (see Glossary); "(given from the Tour Eiffel.)" under title 3.
-Gd.hw.1: originally another word, now indecipherable, written, with "important" written over - 4.
-Gd.hw.1: a gap of a full line indicates that perhaps Gd. thought a new paragraph would begin - 5.
-(Gd.hw.1)Gd.ed.: "question" later crossed out, "problem" written above; a.o.d.: "problem" 6.
+Gd.hw.2: "Gatheka." in the upper left-hand corner Gd.hw.2: "Paris" and then below "(given from the Tour Eiffel)" (see List); later, after the parentheses, "1922" written, apparently in error; er.tp.: "March 1924 (?)" written in pencil at top in an unknown hw., and the note at the end of Gd.hw.1 (see footnote 41) typed at the top: Hg at "CATHEKA." at the contex on top. then below "10 typed at 55." the top; Hq.st.: "GATHEKA." at the center on top, then below to the right "Number 35.", followed by the Sufi Invocation (see Glossary); "(given from the Tour Eiffel.)" under title 3.
+Gd.hw.1: originally another word, now indecipherable, written, with "important" written over

+- 5. (Gd.hw.1)Gd.ed.: "question" later crossed out, "problem" written above; a.o.d.: "problem" 6.
 Gd.hw.2, Hq.st.: "do not" instead of "don't" 7.
 (Gd.hw.1)Gd.ed.: "the nations or" later crossed out; a.o.d.: omitted question remains if we have really progressed.
-If one can observes the superficiality of life which man lives today in so-called civilized parts of the world, one shall certainly find that man today is far removed from nature, from the nature within and without, and has become an exile, as his father Adam, from the Garden of Eden, 13 the ideal state of life.
+If one can observes the superficiality of life which man lives today in so-called civilized parts of the world, one shall certainly find that man today is far removed from nature, from the nature within and without, and has become an exile, as his father Adam, from the Garden of Eden, the ideal state of life.
 The more laws are being made, the more crimes are committed; the more mechanism is prepared, the work has increased and little is done; the more courts are made, the more cases occur; the more physicians, the more diseases.
 The avariciousness has come to the fore, so that either aristocratic or democratic system justice seems to be absent.
-Education is becoming burdensome every day of the 19 life upon the new generation, which is the hope of the world.
+Education is becoming burdensome every day of the life upon the new generation, which is the hope of the world.
 In order to accomplish something in the line of education a youth, who has sacrificed the kingly life of childhood and the blossom of youth, has already aged.
-But even after that sacrifice he has little help for his future life.
+But even after that sacrifice he has little $help^{21}$ for his future life.
 There are a thousand things to discourage him in every walk of life where he finds competition.
 With every regard to the right of the woman that has been given in this age, woman's responsibility of life is much more increased.
 She has to fight her battle in the open field, which naturally exhausts her energy and courage, causing her to lose her inherent fine nature rubbing against the rough edges of life constantly.

-- 8. Hq.st.: "only" moved to before "can" 9.
-(Gd.hw.1)Gd.ed.: "think" later crossed out and "ponder" written above; Gd.hw.2, Hq.st.: "wonder" instead of "think"; er.tp.: "ponder" - 10.
+- 9. (Gd.hw.1)Gd.ed.: "think" later crossed out and "ponder" written above; Gd.hw.2, Hq.st.: wonder" instead of "think"; er.tp.: "ponder" - 10.
 (Gd.hw.1)Gd.ed.: "politics and" inserted later above line; a.o.d.: "politics and" included